shiveshsingh98/Scenario-Based-Triggers/src/Triggers/README.md

 32. **Account Sum of Opportunities**
 	- Whenever an Opportunity is inserted,updated, or deleted,update the parent Account's custom field Total_Opportunity_Amount__c with the sum of all related Opportunities' Amounts.

+33. **Opportunity CloseDate updates on OpportunityLineItem**
+	- Write a trigger on Opportunity Object that updates the related OpportunityLineItem whenever the Opportunity's CloseDate is modified.